How Much Should A Beginner Lash Tech Charge? – Let’s Play With Numbers!

 1. Do Not Overprice

-You should not overcharge as a new service provider and every new eyelash extension artist should set a fair fee.
-A newbie eyelash extensionist needs to install at least 10 to 12 full pairs of lashes before charging for a treatment virtually in full.
+You should not overcharge as a new service provider, and every new eyelash extension artist should set a fair fee.
+A newbie eyelash extensionist needs to install at least 10 to 12 full pairs of lashes before charging for a treatment in full.

 You won’t be able to apply as many lashes as your clients would want, which will make them unhappy.
-Do not assume anything since eyelashes are not for everyone.
-Regardless of your degree of experience, you can find some wonderful clientele who value you and your work.
+Do not assume anything, since eyelashes are not for everyone.
+Regardless of your degree of experience, you can find some wonderful clients who value you and your work.

-3. Think About Hourly Rate And Flat Fee
+3. Think About Hourly Rate And Flat Fees

 The hourly pricing for services is decided by your level of experience or seniority.
 The benefit of this model is that you’ll get paid for the time and effort you spend on a given assignment.